How to have a positive mindset. Stay tuned.

 Look, I know there are tons of books on child and adolescent development.
 What about adult development?

-Are we merely the product of how we were raised?
+Most importantly, are we merely the product of how we were raised?
 Are we doomed to repeat the behaviors of the past, even if we have expensive coaches?

 I am not just asking about Tom.
 I am also asking for myself.

-Look, if we are all destined to grow in our early years of adulthood and then start to whither away, not just physically, also emotionally and mentally, I will just accept what is and work around his/my ego limitations.
+Subsequently, if we are all destined to grow in our early years of adulthood and then start to whither away, not just physically, also emotionally and mentally, I will just accept what is and work around his/my ego limitations.

 However, if there is another way, I’m all ears.